 The male is mostly white with a chestnut neck and head and black breast.
 The female is brown with flakes of creamy white.
 Both sexes have a characteristic bill that slopes from the forehead toward the tip of the bill in a sloping and continuous manner.

 8. Great Blue Heron

 Tall and large with gray plumage.
 It has long legs and a large and strong orange bill.
 It also has a black cap that often projects onto a crest.
 Both sexes look alike.
-Seen alone at the edges of ponds and wetlands where they search for fish and any other small vertebrate.
+They are seen alone at the edges of ponds and wetlands, where they search for fish and any other small vertebrates.